horticulture-kid/yangLAB/content/member/donglei.md

 ## Publications

 1. Xu J££, Zhang L, Yang DL, Li Q, He Z. (2015).Thymidine kinases share a conserved function for nucleotide salvage and play an essential role in Arabidopsis thaliana  growth and development.
 New Phytol.
-2015 Jul 2. doi: 10.1111/nph.13530.
-[Epub ahead of print] (IF2014=7.672)
+2015 Jul 2. doi: 10.1111/nph.13530.(IF2014=7.672)

 1. Zou B££, Yang DL££, Shi Z££, Dong H, Hua J*.
 (2014).
 Monoubiquitination of Histone 2B at the disease resistance gene locus regulates its expression and impacts immune responses in Arabidopsis.
 Plant Physiol.
 165(1):309-318.
 (IF2014= 6.841)